thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow-informational.md

 # Introduction

-This document specifies an instantiation of Privacy Pass Architecture {{!RFC9576}}
+This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
 that allows for a reverse flow from the Origin to the Client/Attester/Issuer.
 In other words, it specifies a way for the Origin to act as a joint Attester/Issuer.
+A Client that has already been authorised to access an Origin can maintain that access, without losing the unlinkable property provided by Privacy Pass.
+In addition, it allows an Origin to define its own issuance policy based on an initial bootstraping attestation method.
+For instance, an Origin that wants to grant 30 access for users that solved a CAPTCHA might consume a type 0x0002 public veriable token, and use it to issue 30 type 0x0001 private tokens.

 # Terminology

 {::boilerplate bcp14-tagged}

-We reuse terminology from RFC9576: https://datatracker.ietf.org/doc/html/rfc9576#name-terminology
+We reuse terminology from {{RFC9576}}.

 New terminology is defined below